The Zimmer Program for partially hyperbolic actions: Results

-\begin{theorem} Suppose that every simple factor of a real semisimple group $\G$ has real rank at least 2, and let $\G \curvearrowright X$ be a $C^\infty$ totally Anosov action with respect to some split Cartan subgroup $A \subset \G$ such that the restriction of the action to $A$ preserves an invariant volume.
-Then the action is smoothly conjugate to a bi-homogeneous $\G$-action. \end{theorem}
+\begin{corollary} Suppose that every simple factor of a real semisimple group $\G$ has real rank at least 2, and let $G \curvearrowright X$ be a $C^\infty$ totally Anosov $G$-action.
+Assume further that the restriction of the action to a maximal $\mathbb R-$split Cartan subgroup $A$ preserves an invariant volume.
+Then the action is finitely covered by a bi-homogeneous $G$-action. \end{corollary}

+\begin{remark} These actions are automatically bi-homogeneous under natural assumptions on orientability of suitable distributions.
+Thus we do not have to pass to finite covers in such cases.
+Same remark applies to all our results which involve passing to a finite cover. \end{remark}

+\begin{remark} The assumption that the action of $A$ preserves an invariant volume can be weakened to assuming that there is $a\in A$ which acts as a topologically transitive and volume preserving diffeomorphism.
+Then any diffeomorphism commuting with $a$ also preserves the volume \cite[Lemma 11]{DWX}, so the whole action of $A$ preserves the volume.
+Moreover, the {\it totally} partially hyperbolic accessible assumption for the action in Theorem \ref{G-action} implies that the accessible partially hyperbolic diffeomorphism $a\in A$ (assumed to exist by definition of accessible $G$-action) is {\it center bunched} (see Section \ref{sec:PH-prelims}, Lemma \ref{Ec center bunching}).
+Then by \cite[Theorem 0.1]{BW}, if $a$ is additionally volume preserving, then it is also ergodic with respect to volume, thus $a$ is topologicaly transitive. \end{remark}

-The totally Anosov condition appearing in Theorem \ref{G-action} relies on a distinguished abelian subgroup $A$ in which to find hyperbolic elements.
+The totally Anosov condition appearing in Corollary \ref{G-Anosov} relies on a distinguished abelian subgroup $A$ in which to find hyperbolic elements.
 We also get a formulation which is independent of such a subgroup.
 To do so, we make two important definitions:

-The first is that of a hyperbolic element of an action $G \curvearrowright M$.
+The first is that of a hyperbolic element of an action $G \curvearrowright X$.
 Recall that if $F : V \to V$ is a linear transformation, $V$ splits as a sum of {\it generalized eigenspaces}.
 Each such space corresponds to the sum of the blocks in the Jordan normal form of $F$ for a fixed eigenvalue.
-If $G$ is a Lie group with Lie algebra $\mf g$, and $g \in G$, consider the splitting $\mf g = \mf g^+_g \oplus \mf g^-_g \oplus \mf g^0_g$, where $\mf g^+_g$ denotes the generalized eigenspaces of $\Ad(g)$ whose eigenvalues have modulus greater than 1, $\mf g^-_g$ is the sum of the generalized eigenspaces whose eigenvalues modulus less than 1, and $\mf g^0_g$ is the generalized eigenspace for eigenvalues of modulus 1.
+If $G$ is a Lie group with Lie algebra $\mf g$, and $g \in G$, consider the splitting $\mf g = \mf g^+_g \oplus \mf g^-_g \oplus \mf g^0_g$, where $\mf g^+_g$ denotes the { the sum of the} generalized eigenspaces of $\Ad(g)$ whose eigenvalues have modulus greater than 1, $\mf g^-_g$ is the sum of the generalized eigenspaces whose eigenvalues modulus less than 1, and $\mf g^0_g$ is the { the sum of the} generalized eigenspace for eigenvalues of modulus 1.
 Note that $\mf g^\pm_g$ and $\mf g^0_g$ are subalgebras and have corresponding connected Lie subgroups.